djsra1/php-nginx-mssql/README.md

 start containers with docker-compose.yml check the connection with localhost:8080

-Attach your DB-files to SQLServer manually or by BAT-files
+Attach your DB-files to SQLServer manually or by BAT-files (SA_PASSWORD inside - fit it).
+DB and files names must be fit in /DB/.sql